mcwiekala/aggregates/README.md

  - many to one / one to many
  - many to many

-This process is straightforward to execute.
+This is very easy to achieve.
 However, it results in increasingly larger transactions.
-Consequently, the application's performance deteriorates, leading to numerous blocking issues that are very difficult to fix.
+Consequently, the application's performance is degraded and leads to numerous blocking issues that are very difficult to fix.

 ![big-cluster-of-entities.png](docs%2Fbig-cluster-of-entities.png)